 - Internal radiation therapy—uses a radioactive substance, such as yttrium-90, that is injected near a liver tumor

-- Systemic treatment, which is taken orally, interferes with the signaling pathways in the body that cause normal and cancerous cells to grow and multiply
+- Systemic treatment, which may be given by injection or by mouth, interferes with the signaling pathways in the body that cause normal and cancerous cells to grow and multiply

-- NEXAVAR is a noncurative systemic treatment only to be used in liver cancers that cannot be treated with surgery
+- Nexavar is an oral noncurative systemic treatment only to be used in liver cancers that cannot be treated with surgery

 For patients with liver cancer, a treatment plan may include any or all of the treatments above.
 Speak with your healthcare professional about how NEXAVAR, an oral medication, might fit into your treatment plan if you have liver cancer that cannot be treated with surgery.